 Who was “us”?
 Hundreds and hundreds of people, that’s who.
 Sure, the reporters who covered the president, but also dozens and dozens on his staff, 100 Secret Service agents, maybe more, and all of those city cops required whenever the president’s on the move in D.C.

-All that changed with President Obama.
+All that changed with President Barack Obama.
 No more press plane, for one.
-Reporters were on their own — so taking family was, say, $1,000 a pop.
+Reporters are on their own — so taking family is, say, $1,000 a pop.
 Not likely.
-And Mr. Obama would never delay his trip to his island getaway.
-He was off every year well before Christmas.
-Hundreds and hundreds headed off with him, leaving family behind.
+And this president would never delay his trip to his island getaway.
+He’s off every year well before Christmas.
+Hundreds and hundreds head off with him, leaving family behind.

 No Christmas at home.
 Instead, the Hawaiian Village Waikiki Beach Resort.
 Nice, but not exactly home.